gustavoconce/gustavoconce/README.md

-# Olá! 👋 Sou o Gustavo Conceição
+# Hi! 👋 I'm Gustavo Conceição

-Sou graduado em Sistemas de Informação pela FIAP e tenho uma trajetória profissional que combina tecnologia, design e marketing digital.

-Ao longo da minha carreira, trabalhei com produtos digitais, landing pages, dashboards, análise de métricas, campanhas de performance e interfaces.
-Essa experiência despertou meu interesse cada vez maior por tecnologia e me levou a direcionar minha carreira para o desenvolvimento de software e engenharia de backend.

-Atualmente, trabalho principalmente com Java e Spring Boot, desenvolvendo APIs REST e utilizando tecnologias como JPA, Hibernate, PostgreSQL e Git.
-Também venho aprofundando meus conhecimentos em arquitetura de software, segurança, testes e infraestrutura.

-Minha experiência anterior com design e marketing continua influenciando a forma como penso em software, buscando combinar soluções técnicas eficientes com usabilidade e necessidades de negócio.

-Atualmente, desenvolvo projetos próprios para aprimorar minhas habilidades em backend, explorar novas tecnologias e documentar minha evolução como desenvolvedor.
+I hold a Bachelor's degree in Information Systems from FIAP, and my professional background combines technology, design, and digital marketing.

+Throughout my career, I have worked with digital products, landing pages, dashboards, metrics analysis, performance campaigns, and user interfaces.
+This experience sparked an increasing interest in technology and led me to focus my career on software development and backend engineering.

+Currently, I primarily work with Java and Spring Boot, developing REST APIs and using technologies such as JPA, Hibernate, PostgreSQL, and Git.
+I am also deepening my knowledge of software architecture, security, testing, and infrastructure.

+My previous experience in design and marketing continues to influence the way I approach software development, combining efficient technical solutions with usability and business needs.

+I currently work on personal projects to improve my backend skills, explore new technologies, and document my growth as a developer.

-### 🛠️ Tecnologias
+### 🛠️ Technologies

-- Java
+* Java
-- Spring Boot
+* Spring Boot
-- Spring Data JPA
+* Spring Data JPA
-- Hibernate
+* Hibernate
-- PostgreSQL
+* PostgreSQL
-- SQL
+* SQL
-- Python
+* Python
-- Django
-- JavaScript
+* JavaScript
-- React
+* React
-- C#
-- HTML & CSS
+* HTML & CSS
-- Git & GitHub
+* Git & GitHub
-- Figma
+* Figma

-### 🚀 Atualmente
+### 🚀 Currently

-Focado em desenvolvimento backend, engenharia de software e na construção de projetos práticos utilizando Java e Spring Boot.
+Focused on backend development, software engineering, and building practical projects using Java and Spring Boot.

-📍 São Paulo, Brasil
+📍 São Paulo, Brazil

 🔗 [LinkedIn](https://www.linkedin.com/in/gustavoconce/)